Syed Ibne Hasan Nonaharvi: As orator

 Maulana Syed Ibne Hasan Nunahrvi was renowned for his oratory and Urdu language speeches.
 He was a pious and sincere scholar with tremendous control over religious matters and reciting majlis.

 Maulana Nunahrvi learned the art of oratory from his teacher Allama Syed Sibte Hasan Naqvi, who was the pioneer of the format of majalis which are recited to the present day.
 Before their time, majalis in Lucknow and other places contained marsiya, recited by great poets like Meer Babbar Ali Anees and Mirza Dabeer.
 The new format had khutba in Arabic, some tafseer with fazail of Ahlul Bayt lastly masaeb of Karbala.

-Maulana Nunahrvi was known for his beautiful language and delivery of difficult tafseer and Islamic philosophy.
-He was also considered the best orator of the topic of meraj and the battles of Islam (involving Muhammad & Ali).
+Maulana Nunahrvi was known for his ability to deliver difficult tafseer and Islamic philosophy.
+He was known for his oration on the topic of meraj and the battles of Islam (involving Muhammad & Ali).
 His description of the battlefield and meraj had such an effect on people that the description was said to take the imagination of the listener into the event itself.
 He traveled a lot and was able to recite a single majalis for 4 hours, not repeating the same topic twice.
 His vocabulary, control over Persian, Urdu, and Arabic languages, and usage of exemplary sentences with proper qafia and continuous flow with "Gul o Bulbul", control over his audience and making topics interesting made him extremely popular and known all over the sub-continent.
 He was an expert orator and recited long majalis with excellent delivery of words, and was also known as an orator who used to ask his audience to recite salawat more than 100 times in a single majlis.

 Many of his followers used to travel long distance to listen to his majalis and had great affection for his recitations.
 Maulana was known for reciting esale sawab majalis due to his choice of Ayat for the deceased person.
 He chose Surah Nun for easale sawab majlis of the founder of Nizami Press, Lucknow who spent all his life writing and printing books.
 Maulana recited majlis e tarheem for Nasirul Millat and many prominent people and always ensured fazail and masaib of masoomeen consoles the grieving family.

 Allama Nunahrvi started his career at Husainia Irshadia, Rudauli by invitation of Syed Irshad Husain Zaidi(d.1954) and remained a permanent zakir there for 58 years until his death.
 For 58 years, he recited majalis and mahafil in front of leaned audience and never repeated any majlis.
 Chaudhry Irshad's cousin brother Ali Muhammad Zaidi(1914-2004) authored a books named Ibne Hasan aur Rudauli.